 Is it expensive to install cruise control on my motorcycle?

 It is not expensive to install cruise control on your motorcycle.
 The cost of the installation will depend largely on how much custom work needs to be done with respect to mounting points for the throttle and brake levers, as well as wiring harnesses that need to be modified or replaced.
 A typical installation usually costs between $600-1500 depending upon what needs to be changed in order for it to work properly (mounting point modifications, etc.).

 How does cruise control work on a motorcycle?
 Is it the same as a car?

-Cruise control on a motorcycle is different than in car because the rider has more direct input to how it operates.
-The cruise control feature can be set by using an electronic device that plugs into the bike’s standard OBD-II port which then communicates with other aspects of its electronics such as throttle and gearbox pressure sensor, engine RPM (from crank position sensors) or brake force from ABS systems and others.
+Cruise control on a motorcycle is different than in a car because the rider has more direct input to how it operates.
+This feature can be set by using an electronic device that plugs into the bike’s standard OBD-II port which then communicates with other aspects of its electronics such as throttle and gearbox pressure sensor, engine RPM (from crank position sensors), or brake force from ABS systems and others.

 In summary, whilst some motorcycles may have cruise control as an option, it is not a good idea.
 The installation can be very expensive and the safety features of a motorcycle such as ABS will be compromised.
 I think at a fundamental level, we need to understand that motorcycles and cars are just different vehicles and should be treated as such.
 We shouldn’t be trying to add in-car features into a motorcycle.
 Think of airbags, on a car, it’s a great idea, less so on a motorcycle.